Stoeger Condor: Condor Supreme

 The Stoeger Condor Supreme is a model of Stoeger Condor.
 The Condor Supreme has a grade-AA walnut stock and fore-end, and high-luster bluing on the receiver and barrels.
 It also has automatic ejectors, and a selectable trigger that allows the shooter to choose which barrel will fire first.

 Condor Outback

 The Condor Outback model has 20-inch barrels.
 It has rifle style sights, with a fixed blade front sight and a notched rear sight.
-It is chambered in 12-gauge or 20-gauge.
+It is chambered in 12-gauge, 20-gauge 410-bore, and 28-gauge.
 It has been manufactured with two different finishes – walnut stock and fore-end with blued metal, and black hardwood stock and fore-end with nickel-plated metal.